 Assistant Professor of Computer Science

 I am an assistant professor in the Computer Science (CSC) Department at NC State, where I direct the Principles of Expressive Machines (POEM) Lab.
-My interests span programming languages, automated reasoning (logic/symbolic AI), and computational media (digital games and interactive storytelling).
+My research identifies bidirectional connections between logic in computer science (type systems for functional languages, logic programming, symbolic knowledge representation, and automated reasoning) and computational media (digital games, interactive storytelling, procedural generation, interactive virtual agents, social simulation).